hartwigmedical/serve/algo/README.md

 ## Relevant treatment approaches of the evidence

-External knowledgebases can be annotated evidence (treatment/event) with the relevant treatment approach.
+External knowledgebases can annotate evidence for a treatment with a treatment approach.
 For making this usable downstream, this is curated for harmonize the knowledge.
 The following filters can be configured:

 | Filter                                       | Description                                                                                             |